 In the utopian scenario, integrating generative AI into scientific practices offers transformative potential, overcoming path dependencies in scientific practice and accelerating scientific and societal progress.
 Our analysis identifies three key aspects of its impact on science: (1) streamlining repetitive tasks, (2) promoting inclusivity, and (3) facilitating interdisciplinary research.
 The experts propose that generative AI could automate administrative and generic tasks, freeing up time for critical reflection, analysis and innovation.
-It may democratize access to scientific resources, foster diversity of voices and collaboration, and aid in discovering connections across different schools of thought.
-The integration of generative AI tools aligns research with societal challenges, driving technological development and supporting evidence-based decision-making.
-Effective science communication and education are enabled through AI-driven tools.
-This collaborative approach propels scientific advancements towards innovative solutions.
+In this light, one respondent explained: